JaimieHemmings/HTML-CSS-Project/README.md

 ### Media

 - [Unsplash](https://unsplash.com/) Was used to source images used across the site.
-- [99designs](https://99designs.com/inspiration/logos/aquarium) for various fake logos.
+- [99designs](https://99designs.com/inspiration/logos/aquarium) for various fake logos to be used as placeholders during development.

 ## Acknowledgements